 That said, companies must also understand that the consequences of misclassification are serious: paying back-taxes with interest, getting pulled into class-action lawsuits, or suffering repercussions from negative press.
 Fortunately, in there are many steps businesses can take to compliantly handle the risk of worker classification.

-1. Understand What Degree of Control Means
+1. Practice Degree of Control

 Misclassification often stems from degree of control in a client-independent contractor relationship.
 By law, independent contractors operate as their own business entity.
 They have the right to complete work when, where, and how they choose, and can openly market their services to other businesses.
 Companies must therefore be careful not to exert too much control over the independent contractors they engage.
 For example, in most cases, independent contractors should not be performing the same work as employees.